-If necessary other procedures may be performed at the same time as your transplant.
+If necessary other procedures may be performed at the same time as you’re transplant.
 For example a cataract may be removed and replaced with an intraocular lens (IOL).
-An IOL may be replaced or removed, the iris may be repaired, and the additional procedure required will be explained to you by your ophthalmologist.
+An IOL may be replaced or removed, the iris may be repaired, and the additional procedure required will be explained to you by you’re ophthalmologist.

 Some potential risks